y0av/telegram-bot-serverless-firebase-functions/README.md

-# host a telegram bot on firebase
+# Host a telegram bot on firebase functions

 lots of the articles I found on this topic dont do it properly and the instace shuts down after several minutes and the bot dies with it. this is a working serverless telegram bot hosted on firebase functions.